 Likewise, skip on hazardous Halloween attires composed of non-biodegradable petrochemical-based polymers and artificial fibers by opting for an eco-friendly Halloween costume consisting of organic textiles and elements.

-Examine the components in your clown makeup or Halloween cosmetics for safe, skin-friendly substitutes.
+Examine your clown makeup or Halloween cosmetics components for safe, skin-friendly substitutes.
 Because artificial blood often contains harmful colors on a hydrocarbon basis, solicit your children’s cooperation in making your red paint with natural red food coloring resemble blood.

 3. Watch out for the treats!

-The chocolate wrappers and goodie packets are perhaps the primary ecological problem when it concerns Halloween.
+The chocolate wrappers and goodie packets are perhaps the primary ecological problem concerning Halloween.

 Yet another major issue with candy bars is that many store-bought goodies include palm oil that has negative consequences for animals in the wild due to deforestation.